-- 1. The minimum requirements for a controlled area shall be the following: - (a) The controlled area shall be delineated and access to it shall be restricted to individuals who have received appropriate instructions and shall be controlled in accordance with written procedures provided by the undertaking.
-Wherever there is a significant risk of the spread of radioactive contamination, specific arrangements shall be made, including for the access and exit of individuals and goods and for monitoring contamination within the controlled area and in the adjacent area. - (b) Taking into account the nature and extent of radiological risks in the controlled area, radiological surveillance of the working environment shall be organised in accordance with the provisions of Article 37. - (c) Signs indicating the type of area, the nature of the sources and their inherent risks shall be displayed. - (d) Working instructions appropriate to the radiological risk associated with the sources and the operations involved shall be laid down.
+1. The minimum requirements for a controlled area shall be the following:

-2. The undertaking shall be responsible for implementation of these duties following consultations with the radiation protection expert.
+- (a) the controlled area shall be delineated and access to it shall be restricted to individuals who have received appropriate instructions and shall be controlled in accordance with written procedures provided by the undertaking.
+Wherever there is a significant risk of the spread of radioactive contamination, specific arrangements shall be made, including for the access and exit of individuals and goods and for monitoring contamination within the controlled area and in the adjacent area; - (b) taking into account the nature and extent of radiological risks in the controlled area, radiological surveillance of the working environment shall be organised in accordance with Article 37; - (c) signs indicating the type of area, the nature of the sources and their inherent risks shall be displayed; - (d) working instructions appropriate to the radiological risk associated with the sources and the operations involved shall be laid down. - 2.
+The undertaking shall be responsible for implementation of these requirements following consultations with the radiation protection expert.